marizsafwat/image-processing-project/README.md

 2] write ./project.sh "InputPath" "OutPath" --debug_mode 0

- Note : when debug mode 0 so it will get the final output vedio only buf if it's 1 , it will get the final output with all phases of transformation
+ Note : when debug mode 0 so it will get the final output vedio only but if it's 1 , it will get the final output with all phases of transformation